 The Office of HREO also offers professional and personal development training sessions on an ongoing basis.
 Professional Development opportunities are designed to encourage excellence and provide administrative leaders and staff with resources essential to enhancing their skills and knowledge base.
-Personal development opportunities are designed to enhance employees' overall well-being and lifestyle.
-Professional development training sessions are offered during the academic year on a regular basis.
-Sessions cover operational topics in the areas of accounting, human resources, grants, etc.
+Opportunities in the AY 2012-2013 included: